Monday of Week 3 of Easter – First Reading

 The parallels between Stephen’s experience and that of his Lord are strikingly similar.
 Like Jesus, and because of Jesus, he is “full of grace and power” and he “did great wonders and signs among the people”.
 He arouses the displeasure especially of his fellow Hellenist Jews who cannot deal with the Spirit-inspired power of his words.

 As they could not better Stephen in debate, they began circulating distorted versions of what he was saying.
 They accused him of saying that the worship of God was no longer to be restricted to the Temple.
-The charges, that Stephen depreciated the importance of the temple and the Mosaic Law and elevated Jesus to a stature above Moses, were in fact true.
+The charges, that Stephen depreciated the importance of the Temple and the Mosaic Law and elevated Jesus to a stature above Moses, were in fact true.
 And, as far as the Sanhedrin was concerned, no defence against them was possible.
 But the false witnesses that some Hellenists were bringing forward were actually distorting what Stephen was saying.

 So they begin to throw false accusations against him, leading to his incurring the hostility both of the people and the Jewish religious leaders.
-In the presence of the Sanhedrin, the ruling council of the Jews, they distort his words by claiming that Stephen claimed Jesus was going to destroy the Temple and change the traditions of Moses.
+In the presence of the Sanhedrin, the ruling council of the Jews, they distort his words by asserting that Stephen claimed Jesus was going to destroy the Temple and change the traditions of Moses.

 As already mentioned, in a sense, it was true.
 The coming of Jesus made the Temple irrelevant, and the teaching of Jesus would not abolish, but would transcend and go far beyond the traditions of Moses.

 All of this is very similar to the experience that Jesus went through.
 All through this, Stephen’s enemies glared at him with hostility, while his own face seemed “like the face of an angel”.
 The face of an angel produces a feeling of awe.
 There are echoes here of the face of Moses as he came down from the mountain after being face to face with God, and of the appearance of Jesus at the Transfiguration.
 The Sanhedrin members are also witnessing a transfiguration, as Stephen has a vision of Jesus in glory (this will occur in tomorrow’s reading).
-And, whatever their feelings towards him, he had no hostile feelings towards them.
+And, whatever their feelings towards him, Stephen had no hostile feelings towards them.
 This is the spirit of Jesus: “Love your enemies.”

 With Stephen, who thus perceived the fuller implications of the teachings of Jesus, the difference between Judaism and Christianity began to appear.
 Luke’s account of Stephen’s martyrdom and its aftermath shows how the major impetus behind the Christian movement passed from Jerusalem, where the Temple and law prevailed, to Antioch in Syria, where these influences were less pressing.